coryasilva/squrll/README.md

   - `ANY`
   - `NOT ANY`
   - `ALL`
+- Expand the ColumnTypes to support of a struct to mirror cfqueryparam arguments

+### Low Priority

+- Have Travis CI actually run some queries against postgres
 - Vet the implementation of `count`
 - Consider allowing some operators to be disabled: `settings.disabledOperators: {}`
 - Consider using cb-validator to further confine literals